The original Cobra® Ridge Vent — protects over 2 million homes!

-It is estimated that 9 out of 10 homes in North America do not have proper attic ventilation.
+Many homes in North America do not have proper attic ventilation.
 Why?
 Because most people are unaware that attic ventilation can impact the longevity of their entire home!--

 In the summer, improper ventilation can cause attic heat to build in excess of 160°F. This super-heated air eventually penetrates the ceiling insulation into the living area below.